Govt. Tourism License 3195/080/81

 Timing for your Annapurna region trek is crucial to your safety, comfort, and enjoyment.
 For the 7-day Annapurna Circuit Trek, the ideal trekking seasons are April to May (spring) and October to November (autumn).
 These seasons typically offer stable, dry, and clear weather with great mountain vistas, pleasant daytime temperatures, and safer trail conditions, especially at high altitudes like Thorong La Pass (5,419 m).

-Spring sees rhododendrons in bloom and greenery on the lower slopes, and open views of the Annapurna and Dhaulagiri ranges on the upper country.
+Spring sees rhododendrons in bloom and greenery on the lower slopes and open views of the Annapurna and Dhaulagiri ranges on the upper country.
 Autumn, following the monsoon, is one of the optimum periods and most picturesque, with crystal-clear skies, excellent visibility, and pleasant temperatures.

 Although winter (December to February) can offer deserted trails and stunning snowy landscapes, it also comes with significant risks, most prominently the frequent closure of Thorong La Pass due to heavy snowfall that can cause schedule disruptions and last for several days.
-Only experienced high altitude trekkers acclimatized to extreme cold should try trekking during this period.
+Only experienced high-altitude trekkers acclimatized to extreme cold should try trekking during this period.

 For safety and maximum enjoyment, we recommend planning your trek for spring or fall, the golden windows of Himalayan trekking.

-Can a beginner go on this trip with you?
+Can a beginner join this trip?

 Accommodation, Food and Drink